-Math 155: Introduction to Statistical Modeling is our introductory statistics course.
+Stat 155: Introduction to Statistical Modeling is our introductory statistics course.
 It is required for the Data Science major and minor, the Statistics major and minor, and other majors on campus (including Biology and Economics).
 It also counts for the Math and Computer Science majors as a supporting class.
 Stat 155 is a course unique to Macalester, with an emphasis on multivariate modeling, and it cannot be replaced by AP Statistics credits.
 Course Description.

 Math 279: Discrete Mathematics is a good starting point for students who are interested in mathematics and want to try out areas of mathematics that are different than calculus.
 This course is required for the the Computer Science major and can count towards the Mathematics major.
 Course Description.

 Math 236: Linear Algebra is a good starting point for students who have already completed calculus at the level of Math 137.
 This course is required for the mathematics major and the applied mathematics and statistics major.
 Course Description.

 STARTING POINTS IN COMPUTER SCIENCE

-Comp 123: Core Concepts in Computer Science is the most common introductory course in computer science.
-It is suitable for students with little or no background in computing, programming, or computer science.
-This course serves both as a first course in the major and minor as well as an introduction to computer science for those not planning to take further coursework.
-This course is offered every semester.
-Course Description.
+Both courses are suitable for students with little or no background in computing, programming, or computer science.
+Both courses serve both as a first course in the major and minor as well as an introduction to computer science for those not planning to take further coursework.

-Comp 124: Object-Oriented Programming and Data Structures: Students who have significant prior experience in computer science, like a strong programming course or the APCS course, may choose to start in Comp 124 with permission of the instructor.
+Comp 127: Object-Oriented Programming and Abstraction: Students who have significant prior experience in computer science, like a strong programming course or the APCS course, may choose to start in Comp 127 with permission of the instructor.
 Course Description.